ninbura/windows/README.md

 4. verify that windows is activated
 	- open settings & navigate to `system > activation`
 	- If it says activation failed, don't panic.
-	- If you purchased a key from the above link, you may need to activate by phone.
+		- you may need to activate by phone
 		- there should be a button to do this via the `system > activation` screen
 5. update windows
 	- open windows settings & navigate to `windows updates`
 	- check for updates & wait for them to install